nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 may or may not support.
 If you're using something other than a Geeetech printer the required G-code may be subtly different.**

+Marlin supports up to 16 "virtual tools" by default (see `MIXING_VIRTUAL_TOOLS`), numbered from 0 ..
+15.
+Each of those has a mapping to a different mix of the real tools, numbered (in my case) 0 through 2.

 For example these commands select a 50/30/20 mix of the three filaments in the real extruders 0, 1 and 2, and assign that mix to a "virtual tool" 3: